Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 tags: [own-data-series, cloud, syncthing]
 draft: false
 ---
-*This is part of my owngoing series on Owning Your Data.
-[Check out the Prolog here](/posts/own-data-intro/)!*
+*This is part of my ongoing series on Owning Your Data.
+[Check out the prologue here](/posts/own-data-intro/)!*

 ---